Skip to main content

 Gotchas

 RESERVOIR generates MIDI, not audio.
 You need a virtual instrument downstream to produce sound.
 Check your DAW’s MIDI routing.
-(In Standalone mode, the built-in GM synth handles this for you.)

 Stuck notes